Highway hypnosis: Causes

 It is suggested that highway hypnosis occurs more frequently in experienced drivers and on familiar road sections, as opposed to newer drivers and on roads in unfamiliar areas.

 Experimental studies have shown that highway hypnosis is less likely due to monotonous landscape and uniformity of the road than to predictability of the situation for the driver.
-For example, if a driver has to drive in the dark on a curvy road, but they have previously driven on this road many times in daylight, highway hypnosis is more likely to occur.
+For example, if a driver has to drive in the day on a curvy road, but they have previously driven on this road many times in dark, highway hypnosis is more likely to occur.

 Associated risks

 Highway hypnosis is considered a serious risk factor for traffic accidents.

 Although a driver in a state of highway hypnosis can drive a car, they cannot react quickly and adequately to unexpected road situations.
 In this state, there is a tendency for the driver to gradually increase speed (a phenomenon known as psychological inertia of speed).

 Highway hypnosis is also considered a symptom of severe driver fatigue and may be the first stage of falling asleep at the wheel.
 In this case, the driver may not be aware of their fatigue or that they are falling asleep.